-

 And do you recall the word he used before that…

-すみません means either excuse me, or I’m sorry.
+すみません (Sumimasen) means either excuse me, or I’m sorry.
 It can translate as that depending on the situation.
 It could also translate as “Thank you.”

 I like to think of the Super Literal Translation which is… “Sorry to have bothered you in some way.”
 Here are some examples.